TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-passwordmanagement-troubleshoot-2.md

     cloudEnvironments="public"
  />

-# I want to pre-populate data for users so they don't have to register
+# Problems with users registering for password reset

 ## **Recommended steps**
+**I want to pre-populate data for users so they don't have to register**
+* Getting users to register security info can become long, drawn out campaigns.
-Many folks don't realize that you do not have to have your users register for password reset in order use the feature.
-By setting phone or email properties up for your users beforehand, you can immediately roll out password reset to your entire organization **without requiring your users to do anything!**
+* If you have good data on hand (from on-premises AD or HR applications) **you can set phone or email properties for your users** ahead of time and immediately roll out password reset to your entire organization! **And your users won't have to do anything**

 To learn how to do this using an API, PowerShell, or Azure AD Connect, take a read of the documentation below: